microsoft/Microsoft-Focus-Center/FocusCenterPRChecker/Readme.md

 # Introduction

-Every development team reviews PR to check key attributes to ensure that the PR is adhering to standards.
-Some of the checks are routine and important.
-Automating routine checks will improve efficiency and improve quality of builds.
+The PR checker is a tool that automates some of the common checks when reviewing pull requests for Dynamics 365 solutions.
+Every development team reviews PR to check key attributes to ensure that the PR is adhering to their standards.
+Automating the PR governance process helps ensure deployment quality without requiring a manual review of basic checks such as solution versions.

-PR checker tool is one such tool which will automate the routine checks and post comments on PR.
-Validating solution publishers and solution versions are a few automated checks in the tool.

 # Components and functionality